 2. Designate a Registered Agent

-A Mississippi registered representative is needed for your LLC.
+A Mississippi registered agent is needed for your LLC.
 This is the person or company authorized to accept important legal mail on your behalf.
 On your Certificate of Formation, you will include the address and name of your registered agent.

 What does a registered representative do?